 Resident Fellows receive office space, partial support for a graduate research assistant, use of computer equipment and software, and intensive technical support from IATH during the first two years of their fellowship.
 All resident fellows continue as fellows of the Institute for the life of their projects, but it is expected that the major portion of technical assistance will be given during the term in residence.
-Along with support from IATH, Resident Fellows will receive one semester of teaching release during the two years in residence and support for a graduate research assistant from their department or school (note: departments unable to commit such resources should contact the Director of IATH to discuss other possible arrangements).
+The applicant must secure commitment to a single course teaching release for the fellowship period and partial support for a research assistant from their Department Chair with endorsement by their Dean's Office.

 Much of the work of the Resident Fellows during their time at IATH will be devoted to project design, collection of primary data, digitizing of analog information, and testing of technical and methodological approaches.
 A significant amount of effort is also focused, during the fellowship year, on finding outside sources of funding for the continuation or completion of the project.
 Previous Fellows have embarked on ambitious, multiyear projects that will, in many cases, redefine scholarship in their respective areas.